dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

   - with a tree/conic-shaped view of a branch, how do you ascend and descend other branches? if you can connect?

+- if consciousness could attain some higher form in the crystal across a branch in the metaverse, then could it also pull something off like the metanomics probabilistic program that could ... do something.
+  - crystals would form in different dimensions and could be viewed/grouped with structure along various combinations of dimensions
+    - metaverse can also branch along similar combo's of dimensions
+- when branched out in some dimensions the metaverse *could* have some (partially) continuous surfaces...
+  - if so, is there some way to maintain higher-order chrystals, arrangements or forms based in differentiation, integration, etc
+- a perfect crystal would have

 #### Metaverse Forms

   - conic